- 1 storey

 - Open plan living room with kitchen and dining area

 - Multi-fuel stove

-For larger parties, the Bothy, situated next to the tearoom, also sleeps 4.
+For larger parties, the Bothy, situated next to Cafe Canna, also sleeps 4.

 Narrow, curved Canna is the furthest west of the Small Isles, a green fertile island known as 'the garden of the Hebrides'.
 It is connected to its neighbour Sanday via a footbridge and sandbanks at low tide, while a ferry service links it to the other islands and the mainland.
 Canna has been inhabited for 9,000 years; evidence of this is scattered around the island in archaeological finds that include an early Celtic Christian 'cursing stone' and the ruins of a medieval prison tower.
 More recently it became a hub of Gaelic cultural research by its previous owners, Dr John Lorne Campbell and Margaret Fay Shaw, whose extensive archive is kept at Canna House.

 In the summer months the bay, known for its sheltered anchorage, fills up with small yachts.
 On these evenings the sunsets are spectacular, with views across to the Cuillin mountains of Rum.